carpentries-incubator/reproducible-publications-quarto/episodes/08-code-chunks.md

 ---
 # *UNDER DEVELOPMENT*

+## Reproducible Methods for Code in R Markdown

+Now that we've learned the core benefit of using R Markdown documents - the integration of code with text - let's learn some more reproducible methods of working with code in R Markdown.
+We'll cover how to run external R scripts from within the R Markdown document, additional Global Knitr options, including setting the working directory for the R Markdown document and loading packages and data globally, as well as how to use inline code and change the knit directory for R Markdown Documents.
+Whew! that's a lot!
+Let's dig in.

 ## Run Code from an external script in a code chunk

 Let's learn another technique for adding code-generated plots and figures into our document.
 This time around let's see how to run code in a code chunk from an external R script instead of somewhat awkwardly copying and pasting the code from a R script to a code chunk in our `.rmd`.